U-KISS

 U-KISS (유키스; ユーキス) is a South Korean boy band formed in 2008.
 Their name is an acronym, standing for Ubiquitous Korean International Idol Super Star.
-The group's current lineup is composed of Soohyun, Hoon, Kiseop and Jun.
+The group is composed of Soohyun, Hoon, Kiseop, Alexander Lee, and Eli.

 Their breakthrough hit was "Man Man Ha Ni" (2009) from their EP ContiUKiss.
-They released their first full-length album, Only One, on February 3, 2010.
-In September 2011, U-KISS released their second full-length album, Neverland.
 They made their formal debut in Japan in 2011 with the release of the single "Tick Tack".
-Their second Japanese single was "Forbidden Love", while their first Japanese full-length album was A Shared Dream (2012).

 Since their debut, U-KISS has released three full-length albums, twelve mini-albums/EPs, one special mini-album (created for their fans), and various singles.
 They have released seven Japanese full-length albums, one Japanese compilation album, and five Japanese mini-albums/EPs.
 The group and individual members have also participated in various musicals, radio programs, web shows, TV series, and films.

 The group has recorded and/or performed songs in Korean, Japanese, Chinese, English and Spanish.
 U-KISS has earned six entries on Billboard's World Albums chart and has had 9 songs on the K-pop Hot 100 chart.

 In 2012, U-KISS was the first K-pop group to hold a fan meeting in Cambodia.
 During that same year, U-KISS was not only the first K-pop act, but also the first Asian group, to perform at the "Los 40 Principales" concert in Colombia.
 In 2013, U-KISS was the second Korean artist to hold a solo concert in Mexico.
 U-KISS was also one of the first K-pop groups to release original albums in Japanese.
 In Japan, they ranked #1 on the Oricon Albums Chart with Action in 2015.

 History

 2008: Formation and Debut

 U-KISS was formed as a six-member boy band in 2008.
 Kibum and Kevin were previously members of the boy band XING, but had left that group in early 2007.
-The other four members were all individually selected by NH Media through auditions.U-kiss did their first showcase(mini-live) in August16th(originally planned to be on July 27) Tokyo Takeshiba NONAME.
+The other four members were all individually selected by NH Media through auditions.
+U-KISS held their first showcase on August 16 (originally planned to be on July 27) in Tokyo Takeshiba NONAME.